 Based upon the above line of reasoning, I have always had little doubt that the orientation of the case with the exhaust on the left was an intentional and well thought-out element of the design.
 Moreover, the unusual location and orientation of the intake were clearly intended to maximise the engine’s efficiency in moving the fuel mixture from the point of entry into the right-hand bypass, cooling the piston along the way.
 In effect, MVVS were trying to maximize the contribution of crankcase swirl to the overall pumping efficiency of the engine, as well as trying to promote improved piston cooling.
 They were also enhancing the engine’s mechanical integrity.

 The examples of the MVVS 2.5R-58 not infrequently encountered today with stacks on the right (and occasionally with the backplates incorrectly positioned) are almost certainly the result of interference on the part of owners who have failed to appreciate the designer’s intentions.
-Unfortunately, the engine tested by Peter Chinn was one of these incorrectly assembled units, thus failing to derive the full benefit of the carefully thought-out design features of the engine discussed above.
+Unfortunately, the engine tested by Peter Chinn was one of these incorrectly assembled units, thus failing to derive the benefit of the engine's carefully thought-out design features discussed above.

 This being the case, I had long had a plan at the back of my mind to test one of my own correctly-assembled and unmodified examples of the engine.
 An opportunity to do so arose recently in connection with a comparative test of another example of the engine which had been lent to me by my friend Johnny Shannon for examination and test.
 I decided to test both Johnny's engine and one of my own examples to see how they compared both to each other and to Peter Chinn's earlier findings.